input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

-# 1 Discussion on the internal testing Tool `trustless-sidechain-gen-signatures`
+# 1 Discussion on the internal testing tool `trustless-sidechain-gen-signatures`
 This document outlines using the CLI interface of the CTL project with the internal tool, `trustless-sidechain-gen-signatures` to assist in generating signatures.
 This demonstration will use the preview test net.

 We will discuss: